jpetso/versioncontrol_hg/README.txt

 - Log to database adapter
 - Works with commit log
 - Parents are now *really* recorded and reconstituted properly
+- Branches are logged

 TODO
 ----

 These are required items that have not been implemented yet.

-- Tags/Branches logging
-- Tag tracking
+- Tags logging / Tag tracking
 - The rest of the required functions
     - versioncontrol_hg_get_current_item_tag(), tied to tag tracking
 - Account tracking (currently everything is anonymous w/ emails)